-There are many forms of self-harm, including cutting or burning skin, hitting oneself, or punching things.
-Sometimes it is less obvious, such as reckless driving, binge drinking, drug abuse, and unsafe sex.
+There are many forms of self-harm, including cutting or burning skin, hitting oneself, or lashing out physically by punching and things.
+Sometimes it is less obvious and comes out as destructive behaviour such as reckless driving, binge drinking, drug abuse, and unsafe sex.

 While self-harm can result in serious injuries, a person who self-harms is not trying to commit suicide.

 If you know a friend or family member who is self-harming, you can help them.